EmeraldSnorlax/amputator/PRIVACY.md

-Nothing personal is logged except in the case of an error.
+Nothing is logged except in the case of an error.

+If an error occurs, no personal information is logged.

 This bot watches for links posted in your chat to provide this functionality.